rust-lang/book/second-edition/src/ch20-01-single-threaded.md

 `stream.read`, which will read bytes from the `TcpStream` and put them in the buffer.

-Next, we convert the bytes in the buffer to a string and print out that string.
+Then we convert the bytes in the buffer to a string and print out that string.
 The `String::from_utf8_lossy` function takes a `&[u8]` and produces a `String`.
 The 'lossy' part of the name comes from the behavior when this function sees invalid UTF-8 sequences: it replaces the invalid sequences with �, `U+FFFD